Dr. Jeanne

 Conference Papers

--- Annual Meeting, Association of Ancient Historians, April 25, 2019, Atlanta, GA: Special Session: Alexander's Afterlives, "Alexander and Hephaistion in Fiction after Stonewall."
+-- "Alexander and Hephaistion in Fiction after Stonewall."
+Annual Meeting, Association of Ancient Historians, April 25, 2019, Atlanta, GA: Special Session: Alexander's Afterlives.

--- Seventeenth Batchelder Conference in Religious Studies and Archaeology, November 13, 2015, Omaha, NE; "Appropriating Narratives of Empire: Alexander and the Destruction of the Branchidae."
+-- "Appropriating Narratives of Empire: Alexander and the Destruction of the Branchidae."
+Batchelder Conference in Archaeology, November 13, 2015, Omaha, NE.

--- Annual Missouri Valley History Conference, March 5, 2010, Omaha, NE; "Aristocracy and Aristocratic Terminology in Argead Macedonia."
+-- "Aristocracy and Aristocratic Terminology in Argead Macedonia."
+Annual Missouri Valley History Conference, March 5, 2010, Omaha, NE.

--- Second International Alexander the Great Symposium, January 20-22, 2005, Calgary, Alberta; invited paper, "Alexander as Icon: Some Socio-Political Contexts of Alexander the Great in Twentieth-Century Fiction."
+-- "Alexander as Icon: Some Socio-Political Contexts of Alexander the Great in Twentieth-Century Fiction."
+Second International Alexander the Great Symposium, January 20-22, 2005, Calgary, Alberta.

 -- "'What's your name again?'
 A Mystery at Alexander's Court."
 October 12, 2000, University of Nebraska at Omaha, history colloquium